 Just as developers have no excuse for creating themes with bad SEO, they also have no reason for creating themes without mobile responsiveness.

 Not only does a mobile responsive theme increase your SEO, it increases user experience. in some cases, more people are visiting websites on mobile devices than on traditional desktops or laptops.
-More than 50% of my blog traffic at Natural Family Today comes from mobile devices.
+More than 50% of my blog traffic at Nerdy Millennial comes from mobile devices.

 3. Regular Updates & Support